Major: History

 Hometown: Redwood City, CA

 Biography: Nicolopulos was a two-sport athlete on the Hilltop.
 He was originally recruited to play men's basketball and played for the freshman basketball team during the 1966-1967 season.
-He switched to baseball and joined the Diamond Dons under Dante Benedettit in 1968 and was quickly converted from an outfielder to a pitcher.
-After graduation he taught and coached at El Camino High School down the Peninsula.
+He switched to baseball and joined the Diamond Dons under Dante Benedetti in 1968 and was quickly converted from an outfielder to a pitcher.
+After graduation, he taught and coached at El Camino High School down the Peninsula.

 Why Nicolopulos Chose USF: "USF had a great basketball tradition.
 I followed the Dons through grade school and high school.
 I was recruited by Pete Peletta for basketball and ended up playing baseball."